Budget bill likely would end Supreme Court email search case

 U.S. authorities obtained a warrant for the emails, but Microsoft has refused to provide the emails because they are kept on a Microsoft server in Ireland.

 The Cloud Act has the backing of both the administration and Microsoft, but it’s opposed by privacy groups.
-The Cloud Act also would regulate how foreign governments.
+In particular, those groups object to parts of the plan that would regulate how foreign governments could obtain data from U.S. companies.

 Most Read Business Stories